 The A.J.
-Eaton Home & Carriage House Museum will be open on Saturdays from 10am to 2pm during January and February, 2022.
+Eaton Home & Carriage House Museum is open on Tuesdays & Thursdays from 2-4pm and Saturdays from 10am to 2pm, or by appt.

 Welcome to Historical Eaton, Colorado, and the Eaton Area Historical Society.